PartialVolume/shredos.x86_64/README.md

 Yes, ShredOS will boot on **Intel** powered Macs, however here's a few tips you may find useful.

 - Booting from USB.
 Power off then power on holding down the `alt` key.
 After a few seconds select EFI boot.
-- Due to the high resolution screens on a Mac Book Pro you may find the text displayed by nwipe and in the virtual terminals is very small.
+- Due to the high resolution screens on a MacBook Pro you may find the text displayed by nwipe and in the virtual terminals is very small.
 To enlarge the text follow the instructions [here](#nwipes-font-size-is-too-small-how-to-double-the-size-of-the-text).
 - How to switch between virtual terminals on a Mac.
-On a PC it's usually (but not always) ALT F1 (/dev/tty1 - nwipe), ALT F2 (/dev/tty2 or /dev/tty0 - terminal), ALT F3 (/dev/console - console).
+On a PC it's usually (but not always) ALT-F1 (/dev/tty1 - nwipe), ALT-F2 (/dev/tty2 or /dev/tty0 - terminal), ALT-F3 (/dev/console - console).
 However on a MAC you switch virtual terminals as follows.
-FN+ALT F1 (/dev/tty1 - nwipe), FN+ALT F2 (/dev/tty2 or /dev/tty0 - terminal), FN+ALT F3 (/dev/console).
+FN-ALT-F1 (/dev/tty1 - nwipe), FN-ALT-F2 (/dev/tty2 or /dev/tty0 - terminal), FN-ALT-F3 (/dev/console).

 ## How to make a persistent change to the terminal resolution